If you are interested in Synced Up Designs products and services, please use the form on the right to inquire with us.

 Michael J. Miller

-He is also a member of the Music Educators National Conference, the Florida Music Educators Association, the Florida Bandmasters Association, the Georgia Music Educators Association, the National Band Association and is a brother of Phi Mu Alpha Sinfonia.
+Mr. Miller is a member of the Music Educators National Conference, the Florida Music Educators Association, the Florida Bandmasters Association, the Georgia Music Educators Association, the National Band Association, the World Association for Symphonic Bands and Ensembles, and is a brother of Phi Mu Alpha Sinfonia.
 He currently resides in Newnan, GA and is happily married to his wife and best friend, Vivian.
 When he isn’t writing music or working with a musical ensemble, he enjoys traveling the world and experiencing the food culture wherever he goes.

 Cole Williams is a composer, arranger, and educator from Guthrie, Oklahoma.
 He holds a Bachelor of Music in Music Education from Oklahoma State University, and a Master of Music in Music Performance from the University of Arkansas.
 Currently, Cole is the Adjunct Professor of Percussion at the University of Tulsa in Tulsa, Oklahoma.
 In this capacity, he works with the Sound of the Golden Hurricane Marching Band, teaches private lessons and percussion ensemble, and instructs a Percussion Methods class for Music Education majors.